Echinocereus reichenbachii: Taxonomy

 The scientific name, Echinocereus, comes from the Greek ekhinos, meaning hedgehog, and cereus, the Latin term for wax paper.
 The specific epithet honors the German botanist Ludwig Reichenbach.
 Common names include Lace hedgehog cactus, Lace cactus, Lace hedgehog, Purple candle, and Órgano-pequeño de colores.

 In 1843, German botanist Carl Adolf Terscheck named a specimen of cactus collected in Mexico Echinocactus reichenbachii, but his description was incomplete and proved unhelpful to later scholars.
 During the years 1848 to 1856, George Engelmann made extensive studies of a plant he named Echinocereus caespitosus.
 Prior to this Joseph zu Salm-Reifferscheidt-Dyck referred to plants in European collections as Echinopsis pectinate var. reichenbachiana, and he later discussed the possibility with Engelmann that these two plants were one and the same.

 Despite the early indication of a naming error, Engelmann's binomial was used to describe the plant until 1893, when F.A.
 Haage Jr. changed Terscheck's Echinocactus reichenbachii to Echinocereus reichenbachii, which Nathaniel Lord Britton and Joseph Nelson Rose later adopted.
 This broke with the long-standing botanical tradition to use the earliest known name, but because Terscheck's description was lacking and possibly referred to as many as a dozen species, his binomial was supplanted by Haage's.

 Variations and subspecies

 Variations of Echinocereus reichenbachii include E. reichenbachii var. albertii, E. reichenbachii var. fitchii, E. reichenbachii var. albispinus, E. reichenbachii subsp. armatus, E. reichenbachii subsp. burrensis, and E. reichenbachii subsp. fitchii.
-Direct children include E. reichenbachii var. baileyi, E. reichenbachii var. perbellus, and E. reichenbachii var. reichenbachii.
+Direct children include E. reichenbachii var. baileyi, which is endemic to the Wichita Mountains of southwest Oklahoma, E. reichenbachii var. perbellus, and E. reichenbachii var. reichenbachii.

 E. reichenbachii var. albertii (commonly called the Black Lace cactus) is a federally listed endangered species of the United States that is endemic to Texas.
 It has been listed as endangered since 1979.
 Populations of E. reichenbachii var. albertii are found near the Kleberg, Jim Wells, and Refugio counties of south Texas.
 Destruction of habitat, over-collecting, and livestock grazing have all contributed to its endangered status.